MarlinFirmware/MarlinDocumentation/_basics/introduction.md

 ![What is Marlin?](/assets/images/basics/what_is_marlin.png)

 Marlin is an open source [firmware](//en.wikipedia.org/wiki/Firmware) for the [RepRap](//en.wikipedia.org/wiki/RepRap_project) family of replicating rapid prototypers — popularly known as "3D printers."
-It was derived from [Sprinter](//reprap.org/wiki/List_of_Firmware#Sprinter) and [grbl](//reprap.org/wiki/Grbl#Grbl), and became a standalone [open source](//en.wikipedia.org/wiki/Open-source_software) project on August 12, 2011 with its [Github release](//github.com/MarlinFirmware/Marlin/commit/f850af5c1ca343ed65b94c4b9da5dd1ab4c4a53c).
+Originally derived from [Sprinter](//reprap.org/wiki/List_of_Firmware#Sprinter) and [grbl](//reprap.org/wiki/Grbl#Grbl), Marlin became a standalone [open source](//en.wikipedia.org/wiki/Open-source_software) project on August 12, 2011 with its [Github release](//github.com/MarlinFirmware/Marlin/commit/f850af5c1ca343ed65b94c4b9da5dd1ab4c4a53c).
 Marlin is licensed under the GPLv3 and is free for all applications.

 From the start Marlin was built by and for [RepRap](//reprap.org/wiki/) enthusiasts to be a straightforward, reliable, and adaptable printer driver that "just works."
 As a testament to its quality, Marlin is used by several respected commercial 3D printers.
 [LulzBot](https://www.lulzbot.com/), [Průša Research](https://www.prusa3d.com/), [Creality3D](https://creality3d.shop/), [BIQU](https://www.biqu.equipment/), [Geeetech](https://www.geeetech.com/), and [Ultimaker](https://ultimaker.com/) are just a few of the vendors who ship a variant of Marlin.
 Marlin is also capable of driving CNC machines and laser engravers.

-One key to Marlin's popularity is that it runs on inexpensive 8-bit [Atmel AVR](//www.atmel.com/products/microcontrollers/avr/) [micro-controllers](//en.wikipedia.org/wiki/Microcontroller) - Marlin 2.x has added support for 32-bit boards.
+One key to Marlin's popularity is that it can run on a wide variety of inexpensive [micro-controllers](//en.wikipedia.org/wiki/Microcontroller) including 8-bit [Atmel AVR](//www.atmel.com/products/microcontrollers/avr/) Marlin 2.x has added support for 32-bit boards.
 These chips are at the center of the popular [open source](//en.wikipedia.org/wiki/Open-source_hardware) [Arduino/Genuino](//arduino.cc) platform.
 The reference platforms for Marlin is an Arduino Mega2560 with RAMPS 1.4 and Re-Arm with Ramps 1.4.

-As a community product, Marlin aims to be adaptable to as many boards and configurations as possible.
+Marlin aims to support all possible boards and machine configurations.
 We want it to be configurable, customizable, extensible, and economical for hobbyists and vendors alike.
-A Marlin build can be very small, for use on a headless printer with only modest hardware.
-Features are enabled as-needed to adapt Marlin to added components.
+A Marlin build can be very small (under 64KB), for use on a headless printer with only modest hardware.
+Features are enabled as-needed to support added components.

 ## Main features